Fyn couldn’t take his eyes off her.

 He wouldn’t be able to stay hidden much longer, so he decided to heighten his senses, just to get one invasive look into her mind before he excited the club.
 Calling on the primal power locked within him, he allowed a tendril to leak into his mind.
 Everything but her faded away.

 Her heart was thudding, her even breaths coming forced rather than naturally.
 Something had her on edge, and her discomfort had her fingers itching to hold a weapon.
+And she was tired, no, exhausted.
+Her exhaustion was bearing down on her like a weight.
 But she was determined to find him.
 Her determination emanated from her, the sheer force nearly causing him to take a step back.
 She would not stop until she found him.

 Suddenly, her head turned in his direction, and Fyn found himself staring directly into dark unyielding eyes.
 She shouldn’t be able to see him, not when he was cloaked in shadow.
 And yet there she was, a wild satisfaction settling her features.